Patternslib/Patterns-site/README.md

 [Bourbon](http://bourbon.io) and [compass](http://compass-style.org) will be installed as part of `bundle install` .

+## Integration with the Patterns repo

+The website includes demos and documentation from the [Patterns repo](https://github.com/Patternslib/Patterns.git) which means that we need to have a git checkout of it in Patterns-site.

+To automatically have this repo checked out and updated, simply run:

+    make designerhappy

+Patterns will then be checked out into ./patternslib and the files for the individual patterns (index.html, scss, documentation.md etc.) are located in ./patternslib/src/pat/${pattern name}/

+Jekyll will pick up modifications to these files and because this is a git checkout, you can also commit and push your changes to Patterns.

 ### Generating the site

+Running ``make designerhappy`` will generate and serve the site.

+Otherwise you can also run:

     bundle exec jekyll serve --watch --baseurl ""